Co-owner's Guide to Documentation & Record Keeping

 → Open joint financial accounts

-→ Purchase insurance
+→ Purchase co-ownership insurance

 → Make an insurance claim